DomGambarini/book_store/README.md

 ## Features

 Each page consists of a navigation menu fixed to the top and a footer fixed to the bottom of the screen.
-The delivery banner is also present promoting free delivery if you spend over £30.
-The navigation bar is responsive with the screen size and becomes a hamburger icon with aside menu when the screen size shrinks.
+Additionally, there is a delivery banner promoting free delivery if you spend over £30.
+The navigation bar is responsive, adapting to the screen size and transforming into a hamburger icon with a side menu when the screen size shrinks.

 ![Navigation Bar Image](./test-images/homepage.png)
 ![Navigation Bar Image](./test-images/delivery-banner.png)